pR0Ps/CrossChatLink/README.md

 Support
 -------

-* pR0Ps.CM[AT]gmail[DOT]com (comments, problems and feature requests welcome)
-* Additionally, you can use the issue tracker on the project page
+* Use the issue tracker on the project page

 Licensing
 ---------